HatefDastour/hatefdastour.github.io/_pages/cv.md

 	* **Fall 2017:**
 		* [Co-Instructor for MATH 275 (Calculus for Engineers and Scientists)](/teaching/UC_MATH275_2017F){:target="_blank"}

-	* **Winter 2016 - Fall 2019:** Gained teaching experience serving as a teaching assistant for Introductory Calculus (MATH 249), University Calculus I (MATH 265), Calculus for Engineers and Scientists (MATH 275), Multivariable Calculus for Engineers (MATH 277), Differential Equations for Engineers and Scientists (MATH 375), Numerical Analysis I (MATH 391), Numerical Analysis I (AMAT 491) and Numerical Analysis II (AMAT 493).
+	* <p><strong>Winter 2016 - Fall 2019:</strong> Gained teaching experience serving as a teaching assistant for Introductory Calculus (MATH 249), University Calculus I (MATH 265), Calculus for Engineers and Scientists (MATH 275), Multivariable Calculus for Engineers (MATH 277), Differential Equations for Engineers and Scientists (MATH 375), Numerical Analysis I (MATH 391), Numerical Analysis I (AMAT 491) and Numerical Analysis II (AMAT 493).</p>

 	---

 # Computer Skills
-* Proficiency with computer programming including MATLAB, Python (TensorFlow, Keras, Scikit-Learn, NLP, ...), R, Julia Programming, and others.
+* Proficiency with computer programming including MATLAB, Python (TensorFlow, PyTorch, Keras, Scikit-Learn, NLP, Pandas, Dask, ...), R, Julia Programming, and others.

 * Proficiency with SQL Server Analysis Services (SSAS).

-* Proficiency with office applications, such as Microsoft Office, LaTeX editors, and more.

-* Proficiency with advanced graphical applications, such as Adobe Photoshop, 3D Studio Max, Blender, and more.
+* Proficiency with visualization tools such as Plotly, Power BI, etc.

-* Proficiency with Microsoft Windows, mac-OS, and various Linux distributions.
+* Proficiency with Microsoft Windows, mac-OS, and various Linux distributions as well as office applications, such as Microsoft Office, LaTeX editors, and more.

 ---

 # Group Projects